From 31 October 2019 to 20 June 2021

 Drafted by Carolyn Christov-Bakargiev and Marianna Vecellio

 Castello di Rivoli Museo d’Arte Contemporanea organizes and presents the first Italian museum exhibition dedicated to the Swiss artist Claudia Comte (Grancy, 1983).
-Developed closely with the artist and drafted by Carolyn Christov-Bakargiev and Marianna Vecellio, the exhibition will be inaugurated on October 30.
+The exhibition is drafted by Carolyn Christov-Bakargiev and Marianna Vecellio.

 Starting from the observation of nature and its changing patterns, the artist creates large-scale environmental installations that embody the world from the perspective of a form of consciousness primarily shaped through the digital experience.
 Examining current issues such as climate change, ecology and global pollution, her work also narrates the memory of materials and the wisdom of art and craft.
 These large installations represent the main group of Comte’s works, but her work also includes sculpture and painting, as well as extensive multimedia installations.